canonical/snapd/integration-tests/README.md

 ## Filtering the tests to run

-With the --filter flag you can select the tests to run.
-For instance you can pass MyTestSuite, MyTestSuite.FirstCustomTest or MyTestSuite.*CustomTest:
+With the `--filter` flag you can select the tests to run.
+For instance you can pass `MyTestSuite`, `MyTestSuite.FirstCustomTest` or `MyTestSuite.*CustomTest`:

     go run integration-tests/main.go -tags=integration --filter MyTestSuite.FirstCustomTest